{\% messages %}

 Not impressed

-irons on August 29, 2015, Version 1.0
+irons on Aug 29th, 2015, Version 1.0

-One might argue whether ""being impressed"" means much in the context of seven-polygon levels.
+One might argue whether "being impressed" means much in the context of seven-polygon levels.
 After all, they're bound to be relatively primitive, aren't they?

 Yes and no. There's a difference between overcoming obstacles and stopping well short of them, and while these levels are probably at least as good as very early fan works for the first Marathon, what does that really say about them?